-I've lived in Bloomington for three years now (hard to believe!), and last weekend was my first visit to one of our local wineries.
 I'm mostly a beer and cocktail drinker but when you receive an invite to attend a private winery tour, you say yes.
-Last weekend the Indiana Uplands Wine Trail invited a group of bloggers to visit the Butler Winery to learn more about wine making and the wine trail.
+Last weekend the Indiana Uplands Wine Trail invited a group of bloggers to visit the Butler Winery to learn more about wine making and the wineries on the Indiana's original wine trail.
 As a curious connoisseur of all booze, I happily accepted.

 Indiana Wine Heritage

 Wine making in Indiana dates back to the 1840s with the Huber family planting vineyards in Starlight, Indiana that would later turn into the Huber Winery.
 Prohibition slowed things down but the tradition of Indiana wine making made a comeback in the 1960s.
 In 2003, nine wineries in the region came together to create the Indiana Uplands Wine Trail as a way to guide people through the region and introduce visitors and locals to the unique wine being made in the region.
-The trail consists of nine wineries in south-central Indiana: Butler Winery, Oliver Winery, Brown County Winery, French Lick Winery, Huber Winery, Turtle Run Winery and Winzerwald Winery.
-Most of the wineries would be an easy day trip from Bloomington, Indianapolis, and Columbus, Indiana and a nice weekend getaway for Chicago or Louisville, Kentucky.
-The Indiana Uplands region was designated as an American Viticultural Area (good for growing grapes) in 2013 with just 200 acres under cultivation there is room to explore and grow.
+The trail consists of nine wineries in south-central Indiana: Butler Winery, Oliver Winery, Brown County Winery, French Lick Winery, Huber Winery, Turtle Run Winery, and Winzerwald Winery.
+The Indiana Uplands region was designated as an American Viticultural Area (good for growing grapes) in 2013 , and with just 200 acres under cultivation there is room to explore and grow.

 Grapes in the Indiana Uplands

 We started off with a walk through Butler Winery's vineyards with Jim and Susie Butler, Paul Mui from the Oliver Winery, and Anthony Leaderbrand of Owen Valley Winery in nearby Owen County.
 They shared so much information about different grape varieties that thrive in Indiana and the unique styles that are only produced in Indiana.
 Row after row, we wandered through Chardonel, Chambourcin, Vignoles, and Traminette tasting the grapes followed by the corresponding wines.
 I was only about fifteen minutes outside of town, but the buzz of the first Indiana University home game felt so far away.
 You don't have to go far to really appreciate the beautiful rolling hills characteristic of this region and see why this landscape is great for growing grapes.
-That "Indiana humidity" started to kick in and we ventured inside for some wine making 101 and lunch.
+The group began to melt due to the "Indiana humidity" so we ventured inside for some wine making 101 and lunch.

 Saturday Well Spent